New results on the dynamics of critical collapse: Summary

 \section{Summary}

 Analytic solutions are important for understanding the dynamics of gravitational collapse.
-Due to the complexity of the Einstein equations, seeking the analytic solutions to the equations has been a very difficult task.
-In the successful circumstances, the equations are usually reduced to ODEs.
-In critical collapse, the equations remain PDEs, while in the large-radius region and late stage of the evolution, the spatial and temporal contributions are separate to some extent.
+Owing to the complexity of the Einstein equations, seeking the analytic solutions to the equations has been a very challenging issue.
+In successful circumstances, the equations are usually reduced to ODEs.
+In critical collapse, the equations remain as PDEs, whereas in the large-radius region and late stage of evolution, the spatial and temporal contributions are separate to some extent.
 This enables us to obtain approximate analytic expressions for the metric functions and matter field.

-The boundary conditions at the center play a key role on the dynamics in the central region.
-In this region, due to the boundary conditions, in the equation of motion for the scalar field, the terms related to the gravitational effects are negligible, such that the equation is reduced to the flat-spacetime form.
-On the other hand, in the transition region, gravity is important for the evolution of the scalar field.
-Consequently, due to the connection between the central and transition regions, the scalar field in the central region feels the gravitational effects indirectly.
+The boundary conditions at the center play a key role in the dynamics in the central region.
+In this region, owing to the boundary conditions, the terms related to the gravitational effects in the equation of motion for the scalar field are negligible, such that the equation is reduced to the flat-spacetime form.